ludovicb1239/Aim_2_MoTeC/README.md

 Uses a dll to read from the file.

+We invested a significant amount of effort in reverse engineering to decipher Motec's proprietary file format.
+This was necessary to enable the file to be both written and opened by i2 Pro.
+If i2 detects even a minor formatting error in the file, it will either refuse to read it or recognize it as a Standard file rather than a Pro file.

 ## Features

 - Reading all of the data contained in an Aim File